kamilazdybal/kamilazdybal.github.io/index.md

 # Introducing **pykitPIV**: Python kinematic training for particle image velocimetry!

 **pykitPIV** is a Python package that provides rich and reproducible virtual environments for training machine learning (ML) algorithms in velocimetry.
+The generated synthetic datasets and environments mimic those coming from particle image velocimetry (PIV) and background-oriented Schlieren (BOS) experimental techniques.
+The library integrates with various ML algorithms, such as convolutional neural networks, variational approaches, active learning, and reinforcement learning.
+It gives the user, or the ML agent, flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
+We also provide an atlas of challenging synthetic velocity fields from analytic formulations (both compressible and incompressible) where the effects of particle drift and diffusion in stationary isotropic turbulence can also be added using the simplified Langevin model.
+With **pykitPIV**, ML agents have the freedom to interact with the virtual experiment, can assimilate data from real experiment, and can be trained to perform a variety of tasks using diverse sensory cues and rewards.

 <sup>K. Zdybał, C. Mucignat, S. Kunz, I. Lunati. *pykitPIV: Rich and reproducible virtual training of machine learning algorithms in velocimetry*, (2025)</sup>